ycl-the-lyc/ubc-study-notes/math-152/math-152.typ

 $

 = Systems of Linear Equations
-A system of linear equations is a set of equations that can be written in the form like
+A system of linear equations is a set of equations that can be written in the parametric form
 $
   cases(
     a_11 x + b_12 y + c_13 z = d_1,